 Career Education Corp.
-(CECO), a for-profit college chain with more than 90 campuses, fell as much as 18 percent in extended trading after reporting a second-quarter loss and disclosing a regulatory investigation.
+(CECO:US), a for-profit college chain with more than 90 campuses, fell as much as 18 percent in extended trading after reporting a second-quarter loss and disclosing a regulatory investigation.

 The U.S. Justice Department and state attorneys general have been investigating the marketing practices of for-profit colleges.
 Tom Harkin, the Iowa Democrat who heads the U.S. Senate education committee, issued a report this week critical of the industry’s academic outcomes and student recruitment and called for more regulation.